Brand-Recognition: Where to Use Your Logo

 Your customer is undoubtedly excited about receiving their product – so make sure they know right away that the box is from you!
 Put your company logo right on the box for increased clarity.

-No, you don't need to splurge on branded boxes, but adding a logo sticker near the address label (or using designed shipping labels) can help with brand awareness and customer excitement.
+No, you don't need to splurge on branded boxes, but adding a logo sticker near the address label (or using designated shipping labels) can help with brand awareness and customer excitement.

 When an order goes out, you're probably already including an invoice or thank you note.
 This is another great opportunity to add your logo to drive home that brand recognition.